jamaltheatlantean/AUTO-RAFFLE/README.md

   iv.
 Pass the Captcha.
   v.
 Click on send request and wait confirmation.

-  Or you can test the functions on a IDE by copy, pasting, and compiling the code on [Remix](https://Remix.ethereum.org)
+  Or for quicker testing on an IDE copy, paste, and hit the compile on [Remix](https://Remix.ethereum.org)

   Author - Jamal The Atlantean
   Reach me [On twitter](https://twitter.com/ThatAtlantean)